MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-personalization-manage.md

 The layout on pages for the profile is reset to the default layout.

-## Delete customization for specific pages for a profile
+## <a name="delete-customization-for-specific-pages-for-a-profile"></a>Delete customization for specific pages for a profile

 You can delete individual page customizations that you have made for a profile.
 Customizations introduced with an extension and personalizations made by a user aren't deleted.
 You can delete specific page personalizations with another action.
 For more information, see [To delete personalizations for specific pages](admin-users-profiles-roles.md#to-delete-personalizations-for-specific-pages).